 When it comes to weaning baby from bottle to sippy cup, the first thing to keep in mind is that every baby is different.
-While some little ones may make a smooth transition, it may take a good bit of time for other little ones to adjust, and that is totally normal!
+While some little ones may make a smooth transition, it may take a good bit of time for other little ones to adjust, and that is normal!
 There is no one set timeframe when that switch to a sippy cup must be made.
 However, as a general guide, a good goal is to at least start to introduce the idea of a sippy cup when you introduce solid foods.
 This is also around the time your pediatrician may give the green light to start to introduce a little bit of water, so it’s the perfect time to test out both.

-Keep in mind that around the age of 6-months, chances are your baby isn’t actually going to drink much of anything from the sippy cup.
+Keep in mind that around the age of 6-months, chances are your baby isn’t going to drink much of anything from the sippy cup.
 The whole goal is to just introduce the idea.
 As a general rule of thumb, you may want to have your baby transitioned away from the bottle and using a sippy cup completely by the age of one.
-By age one, they may also have a bit more coordination to use a sippy cup making weaning from bottle a little easier for everyone.
+By age one, they may also have a bit more coordination to use a sippy cup making weaning from a bottle a little easier for everyone.

 Let’s take a look at five tips to help make weaning baby from bottle to sippy cup a little easier.